-E-HEAP/ Winter Crisis Program (WCP) is a federally funded program administered in Portage County by CAC, and is available to provide assistance once per heating season (November 1st - March 31st) to eligible low-income homeowners and renters that are disconnected, threatened with disconnection, or have less than a ten-day supply of bulk fuel.
-Customers must be below 175% of the federal poverty guidelines for 3 months.
+Winter Crisis Program (WCP) is a federally funded program administered in Portage County by CAC, and is available to provide assistance once per heating season (November 1st - March 31st) to eligible low-income households that are disconnected, threatened with disconnection, or have less than a ten-day supply of bulk fuel.
+Customers must be below 175% of the federal poverty guidelines for past 30 days.

-Appointments can be made by calling our agency at 330-297-1456.
-We have an automated appointment system that is available 24 hours per day to schedule an appointment during the crisis season.
+Appointments can be made by calling our agency at 330-297-1456, option 1.
+We have an automated appointment system that is available 24 hours per day to schedule an appointment.

 ELIGIBILITY REQUIREMENTS In order to be eligible for HEAP, a household income must be at or below 175% of the federal poverty guidelines for the program.
 The guidelines are listed below:

 Below are the current Federal Poverty Guidelines for 2018-2019: